almostengr/raspitraffic-stem/electricaltheory/presentation.md

 ### Series Circuit

 * First light is connected to second, second connected to third, etc.
-* If one light is defective, then other lights will be inoperable or malfunction
+* If one light is defective, then other lights will be inoperable or malfunction.
 * Example: Christmas Lights

 ### Parallel Circuit

 * All lights connected to common source
-* If one light is defective, then other lights still operate without problem
+* If one light is defective, then other lights still operate.
-* Example: Brake lights
+* Example: Brake Lights

 ### Factors for Series vs Parallel